redux-saga/redux-saga/README.md

 A [few](https://github.com/redux-saga/redux-saga/issues/1373#issuecomment-381320534) [issues](https://github.com/redux-saga/redux-saga/issues/987#issuecomment-301039792) have been raised asking whether Redux saga plans to use `async/await` syntax instead of generators.

 We will continue to use [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator).

-The primary mechanism of `async/await` is Promises and it will be very difficult to retain the simplicity and semantics of existing Saga concepts using Promises.
+The primary mechanism of `async/await` is Promises and it is very difficult to retain the scheduling simplicity and semantics of existing Saga concepts using Promises. `async/await` simply don't allow for certain things - like i.e. cancellation.
+With generators we have full power over how & when effects are executed.

-We also think using `async/await` will not improve much upon the existing interface  to create and compose effects.

 ## Backers
 Support us with a monthly donation and help us continue our activities. \[[Become a backer](https://opencollective.com/redux-saga#backer)\]